Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 Ted’s drink of choice was a lemon and ginger infusion, which he accepted gratefully as he sank into one of the soft, comfortable chairs that were the Faith Center’s hallmark.

-"...That… was tougher than usual today," he said.
+"...That... was tougher than usual today," he said.
 Gyotin got the impression that he would have sorely liked to swear, something that he usually abhorred.

 "I didn’t hear shouting this time," Gyotin ventured.